 If you have an appliance that you think may be salvageable, remove it from the home and allow it to air dry in a covered area for several days.
 Most importantly, have it inspected, repaired and deemed safe by a repair professional before attempting to plug it in.

-A safety check from a licensed electrician is a crucial early step after any flooding event.
+A safety check from a qualified electrician is a crucial early step after any flooding event.
 For emergency electrical services of any kind, your Mister Sparky is ready to answer the call.